php-cuong/magento2-city-dropdown/README.md

 On the storefront:
 1. When the customer registers a new account.
 2. When the customer edits an address or creates a new address.
+3. When the customer estimates Shipping fee.
-3. When the customer places an order, the city drop-down will be displayed on both the shipping address and billing address.
+4. When the customer places an order, the city drop-down will be displayed on both the shipping address and billing address.

 On the backend:
 1. When the administrator edits the customer, the city drop-down will be displayed on the customer address.
 2. When the administrator edits an order, the city drop-down will be displayed on both the shipping address and billing address.
 3. When the administrator creates a new order on the backend.
+4. When the administrator adds the condition in the price rule, the shipping city will be displayed in the Cart attribute

 See the video how this extension works.